 Make Adjustments and Repeat

 Congratulations!
-By this point you should have gotten yourself in front of 50 new contacts!
-When a campaign like this is done right, we typically see at least a couple appointments come out of it.
-It all depends on the quality of your content and the thoroughness of the follow up calls.
+By this point, you should have gotten yourself in front of 50 new contacts!
+When a campaign like this is done right, we typically see at least a couple of appointments come out of it.
+It all depends on the quality of your content and the thoroughness of the follow-up calls.
 If you refuse to do the phone calls, you are strictly depending on a prospect to come to you.